aviadkasgardsys/POC-WebGL/README.md

 5. Run the Application

     1. In the root directory of your React project, install the dependencies if you haven’t already:
         ```bash
         npm install
         ```

     2. Start the development server:
+        ```bash
         npm run dev
+        ```

-	3. Open your web browser and navigate to http://localhost:5173.
+    3. Open your web browser and navigate to [http://localhost:5173](http://localhost:5173).
 You should see your Unity WebGL content rendered within your React application.
 Project Structure Example

 Below is an example of what your project structure might look like with the updated location for the UnityGame component: